danielaparker/jsoncons/doc/ref/jsonpointer/insert_or_assign.md

 jsonpointer_errc insert_or_assign(Json& target, typename Json::string_view_type path, const Json& value);
 ```

-Inserts a value into the target at the specified path, or if the path specifies an object member that already has the same key, assigns to that member's value
+Inserts a value into the target at the specified path, or if the path specifies an object member that already has the same key, assigns the new value to that member

 - If `path` specifies an array index, a new value is inserted into the array at the specified index.